EmanuelClaudiu/uni-year1-sem1-fp-lab3.4-Landlord/README.md

 - Obtain different characteristics of the expenses
 - Filter expenses

-Starts with a list of 10 apartments and their respective expenses.
+Starts with a predefined list of 10 apartments and their respective expenses.